azocarone/bspwm-on-fedora/README.md

 ```bash
 cd bspwm
 ```
-Finally, chmod permissions to the file called kali.sh and then run it
+Finally, chmod permissions to the file called kali.sh and root.sh and then run it
 ```bash
 chmod +x kali.sh root.sh ; ./kali.sh ; sudo ./root.sh
 ```
-Wait for the installation script to finish, once finished close section and select the new bspwm desktop
+Wait for the installation scripts to finish, once finished close section and select the new bspwm desktop

 ## Credits